puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 Apply the new manifest with the `--noop` flag.
 If everything looks good, drop the `--noop` and apply it for real.

-Go ahead and open a file with Vim and see if your new settings have been applied.
+Now open a file with Vim and see if the line numbering settings have been applied.

 ## Review